2021 Best Transportation & Materials Moving Colleges for Non-Traditional Students in the Great Lakes Region

 Lewis University tops the 2021 list of our schools in the Great Lakes Region that are best for non-traditional transportation & materials moving students.
 Located in the suburb of Romeoville, Lewis is a private not-for-profit school with a moderately-sized student population.
 Lewis also took the #2 spot in our Best Colleges for Transportation & Materials Moving in the Great Lakes Region rankings.

-The student loan default rate at Lewis is lower than is typical, just 1.4% of students default in three years.
-There are approximately 2,947 students at Lewis that take at least one class online.
+The school has a low student loan default rate of 1.4%.
+Approximately 2,947 students take at least one class online at Lewis.
 2,022 of Lewis students are attending part time.

 The #2 spot in this year's ranking belongs to Purdue University - Main Campus.
 Purdue is a very large public school located in the small city of West Lafayette.
 In addition to being on our best for non-traditional students list, Purdue has also earned the #1 rank in our Best Colleges for Transportation & Materials Moving in the Great Lakes Region ranking.

 Indiana State University comes in at #7 in this year's ranking.
-Located in the city of Terre Haute, Indiana State is a public school with a moderately-sized student population.
+Located in the city of Terre Haute, Indiana State is a public college with a medium-sized student population.
 Indiana State did well in our major quality rankings, too.
 It placed #7 on our Best Colleges for Transportation & Materials Moving in the Great Lakes Region list.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.